wadx2019/diopt/README.md

-# DiOpt: Self-supervised Diffusion for Constrained Optimization
+# Exploring the Boundary of Diffusion-based Methods for Solving Constrained Optimization

 ## Instruction